Alexa and Google Assistant execs on future trends for AI assistants

 “It’s the old thing, you know: If you fail once, that’s OK, but don’t make the same failures multiple times.
 And we’re trying to build systems that learn from their past failures,” he said.
 Members of Amazon’s machine learning team and conversational AI teams told VentureBeat last fall that self-learning and unsupervised learning could be key to more humanlike interactions with AI assistants.

 Another continuing trend is the evolution of trying to weave features into experiences.
-To that end, Amazon launched Alexa Conversations in preview last summer.
-Alexa Conversations fuses together Alexa skills into a single cohesive experience using a recurrent neural network to predict dialog paths.
+Last summer, Amazon launched Alexa Conversations in preview, which fuses together Alexa skills into a single cohesive experience using a recurrent neural network to predict dialog paths.
 For example, the proverbial night out scenario involves skills for buying tickets, making dinner reservations, and making arrangements with a ridesharing app.
-At the rollout at Amazon’s re:Mars in June 2019, Amazon VP of devices David Limp referred to Amazon’s work on the feature “the holy grail of voice science.”
-Additional Alexa Conversations news will be announced at an Amazon event next week.
+At the June 2019 launch, Amazon VP of devices David Limp referred to Amazon’s work on the feature “the holy grail of voice science.”
+Additional Alexa Conversations news is slated for an Amazon event next week.

 Natarajan and Turovsky agreed that multimodal experience design is an another emerging trend.
-Multimodal models combine input from multiple mediums like text and photos or video.
-Some examples of models that combine language and imagery include Google’s VisualBERT and ImageGPT from OpenAI, which received an honorable mention from the International Conference on Machine Learning (ICML) this week.
+Multimodal models combine input from multiple mediums like text and photos or videos.
+Some examples of models that combine language and imagery include Google’s VisualBERT and OpenAI’s ImageGPT, which received an honorable mention from the International Conference on Machine Learning (ICML) this week.

 Turovsky talked about advances in surfacing the limited number of answers voice alone can offer.
 Without a screen, he said, there’s no infinite scroll or first page of Google search results, and so responses should be limited to three potential results, tops.
 For both Amazon and Google, this means building smart displays and emphasizing AI assistants that can both share visual content and respond with voice.